Fruitland, Idaho

 Fruitland is a city along the Snake and Payette rivers in Payette County, Idaho, United States.
 It lies along U.S. Route 95 in the Treasure Valley of southwest Idaho, about 50 mi west of Boise on the border with Oregon.
 It is part of the Ontario Micropolitan Area.
 Fruitland is named after apple orchards that surround the community, and its slogan is "The Big Apple of Idaho."

-As of the 2010 census, the city had a total population of 4,684, up from 3,805 in 2000.
+As of the 2020 census, the city had a total population of 6,072, up from 4,684 in 2010.

 Geography

-Fruitland is located within the Snake River watershed.
+Fruitland is located within the Payette River and Snake River watershed.
+Both rivers touch Fruitland city limits.

 According to the United States Census Bureau, the city has a total area of 2.24 sqmi, of which, 2.23 sqmi is land and 0.01 sqmi is water.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

 As of the 2020 United States census, there were 6,072 people, 2,108 households, and 1,286 families residing in the city.